 - President & General Manager of The LION 90.7fm (WKPS), the campus radio station, founder of Safeguard Old State, and campaign manager for Gavin Keirans’s three student body president campaigns.

-- Chaired capital campaign to create the Robert K. Zimmerman Endowment for Student Broadcasting and helped found The Nittany Valley Society, a nonprofit cultural conservancy.
+- Chaired capital campaign to create the Robert K. Zimmerman Endowment for Student Broadcasting and helped create Nittany Valley Press.

 The role of a government is governance

 - UPUA says it’s a student government, and yet most people on campus don’t know what it is and never will.
 And this is perfectly fine.
 Low voter turnout is a sign of constituency satisfaction.
 Only dictatorships have super high voter turnout—think Hosni Mubarak getting 100% of the vote, etc.

 - The thing is this: What you call “apathy” (low turnout) isn’t apathy at all.
 Students are tremendously engaged on this campus.
 There are 700+ student organizations.
 Your problem is just that they’re just not engaged with you.